random image Contact us with your feedback and ideas

 Workforce Housing Task Force (full) Report Workforce Housing Presentation

-Sustainable design facility.
-The Armory site is already on Boise’s geothermal system, which presents interesting opportunities for limiting the carbon footprint of any development or tenants in the space.
-One suggestion would take this to another level, creating a center for education, research and applied technology in sustainable architecture, wastewater treatment, permaculture, etc. This could be a resource for policy makers, homeowners and those in the construction industry seeking products and processes to help “future proof” the built environment (i.e., protect against ever-increasing energy, health and maintenance costs through appropriate materials and technology).
+Assuming that infrastructure is replaced, one suggestion would take this to another level, creating a center for education, research and applied technology in sustainable architecture, wastewater treatment, permaculture, etc. This could be a resource for policy makers, homeowners and those in the construction industry seeking products and processes to help “future proof” the built environment (i.e., protect against ever-increasing energy, health and maintenance costs through appropriate materials and technology).

 Education.
 Several ideas have been recommended for locating a charter or other type of school in the space.
 One visitor proposed a Community Literacy Center and children’s museum.
 Another suggestion involves creating a first-rate arts and crafts school, with apprenticeships and studio space for those interested in a professional career move or simply developing a skill.
 Many in Boise’s arts community feel a need for additional studio and work space, from fine woodworking, metal, glass, ceramics or textiles to printmaking and painting.